David Beckham and 14 other famous people born in the Year of the Rabbit

 Place of birth: Owensboro, Kentucky, USA

-Musician and actor par excellence, Johnny Depp is another renowned celebrity born in the Year of the Rabbit.
+Actor and musician par excellence, Johnny Depp is another renowned celebrity born in the Year of the Rabbit.
 In the 1990s, he appeared in films like Cry-Baby and Edward Scissorhands, which showcased his diverse acting range.

-The 2005 biggie, Charlie and the Chocolate Factory, was another ground-breaking portrayal of Willie Wonka.
-The unforgettable depiction of Captain Sparrow in Pirates of the Caribbean: The Curse of the Black Pearl (2003) and Peter Pan in Finding Neverland (2004) earned him his first Academy Award nominations.
+The 2005 film, Charlie and the Chocolate Factory, was another ground-breaking portrayal of Willie Wonka.
+Known for his impressive movie transformations, the unforgettable depiction of Captain Sparrow in Pirates of the Caribbean: The Curse of the Black Pearl (2003) and Peter Pan in Finding Neverland (2004) earned him Academy Award nominations.

 Image credit: Johnny Depp/Instagram